ehsan-g/blog/README.md

-# SAY blog
+# saY blog

 ## Introduction

-As project SAY was founded base on the philosophy of an open-source world.
+As project saY was founded base on the philosophy of an open-source world.
 We are developing a blog/media to contribute even further.
-This project will be designed and developed from scratch to fulfill SAY company needs in every steps.
+This project will be designed and developed from scratch to fulfill saY company needs in every steps.
 All the library are linked to their documents for installation and further reading.